jackwilliambell/SquidSpace.js/docs/squidspace-tools.md

 # SquidSpace.js Tools

-The SquidSpace tools are a set of utilities for working with [SquidSpace.js Module Files](squidspace-modulefiles.md), providing services ranging from code generation and asset pipeline management to building and packaging runtime files.
+The SquidSpace.js tools are a set of utilities for working with [SquidSpace.js Module Files](squidspace-modulefiles.md), providing services ranging from code generation and asset pipeline management to building and packaging runtime files.
 There are two basic ways to use the SquidSpace.js Tools:

 1. From the command line using the sqs command runner; see Command Line Use below

 2. From your own Python code, importing the SquidSpace.js Tools you need and using them directly; see Using the SQS Tools as Components below

-The SQS Tools are broken down into 'commands' and the commands are further broken down into functions which can exectute all or part of a command.
+The SQS Tools are broken down into 'commands' and the commands are further broken down into functions which can execute all or part of a command.
 See SQS Commands below.

+The SquidSpace.js tools use module.json files for basic configuration and  module.json files or build.json files as input to control how they work.
+See Command Configuration below.
+See also, the [SquidSpace.js Module Files Reference](squidspace-modulefiles.md) and the [SquidSpace.js Build Files Reference](squidspace-buildfiles.md).

 ## Dependencies

-SQS Tools are written in Python 3 and require a Python 3 Interpreter; the basic SQS tools have no code dependencies.
-However, some tools allow external plugins and those plugins may have their own dependencies.
-See Extending the SQS Tools with Plugins below.
+The SquidSpace.js tools are written in Python 3 and require a Python 3 Interpreter; the basic SQS tools have no code dependencies.
+However, some tools allow external 'filter' plugins and those filters may have their own dependencies.
+See Extending the SQS Tools with Filter Functions below.

 ## Command Line Use